Vaginal yeast infection is a common fungal infection of the genitals causing inflammation, irritation, itching, and vaginal discharge.

 - Several different antifungal medications are available to treat genital candidiasis.
 Antifungal vaginal suppositories or creams are commonly used.

-- Over-the-counter treatments for VVC are available.
+- OTC treatments for VVC are available.
 As a result, more women are diagnosing and treating themselves.

-- It is important to be sure of the diagnosis before treating a vulvovaginal candidiasis infection with over-the-counter or other antifungal medications.
+- It is important to be sure of the diagnosis before treating a vulvovaginal candidiasis infection with OTC or other antifungal medications.

 Causes of a yeast infection

-Yeast infections are caused by the yeast species called Candida albicans.
+Yeast infections are caused by a yeast species called Candida albicans.

-Normally, the bacteria Lactobacillus can produce an environment not conducive to yeast overgrowth.
-However, at times, yeast will become dominant and cause symptoms of a yeast infection.1
+Normally, the bacteria Lactobacillus creates an environment that does not encourage yeast overgrowth.
+However, at times, yeast will become dominant and cause symptoms of a yeast infection.

-Yeast infections of the vagina are not sexually transmitted diseases, however, it can be spread through oral-genital contact or during intercourse.1,2
+Yeast infections of the vagina are not sexually transmitted diseases; however, they can be spread through oral-genital contact or during intercourse.

-There are certain risk factors that predispose a woman to a vaginal yeast infection and include:1,2
+There are certain factors that increase the risk of developing a vaginal yeast infection; these include: